space-nuko/sd-model-manager/README.md

 ## API Reference

 The following examples assume standalone mode with the default configuration (port `7779`).
+If running the server with the ComfyUI integration, prepend `/models` to all routes.

 ### GET /api/v1/loras